miroslavpejic85/mirotalk/README.md

 `Ngrok`

+Not mandatory at all, but useful for tests and debug.

 - Get started for free https://ngrok.com/
 - Fill in your authtoken in the `.env` file
-- Set `NGROK_ENABLED=true`, if you want to expose the server using the https tunnel, starting it from your local pc.
+- Set `NGROK_ENABLED=true`, if you want to expose the server using the https tunnel, starting it from your local PC.

 ## Install dependencies